liledix4/liledix4/README.md

 | :---------------------------------------------------------------------------- | :-------------------------------------------------- |
 | **[2do](https://github.com/users/liledix4/projects/15)**                      | Public to-do list                                   |
 | **[My most worthy repositories](https://github.com/stars/liledix4/lists/my)** | List where I add the coolest repositories I created |

+## Fun facts

+*In alphabetical order*

+- **AI:** I have a complicated relationship with it.
+I understand the position "AI is theft" and I'm on the same side.
+But the damage is done.
+It's naïve to not use the tools that already became a part of our modern lives.
+However, I'm not making my own contributions to AI, I'm not interested in it.
+Don't even suggest.
+- **Plum jam:** my beloved!